tejaambati25/standard-isd-gitops/upgrade/README.md

    - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and User Insights) added to ISD.
    - **DB Upgrade**:

-       Upgrade from ISD 4.0.3.1 to 4.0.4.3 involves DB changes so, dbmigration flag in values.yaml should be set to true
+       Upgrade from ISD 4.0.4.2 to 2024.06.00 involves DB changes so, dbmigration flag in values.yaml should be set to true
        ```
        dbmigration:
-         enable: true
+         enable: false
-         versionFrom: 4.0.3.1 ## We need to update this flag if we want to run migration from other ISD versions.
-For eg: versionFrom: 4.0.3.1
+         versionFrom: 4.0.4.2 ## We need to update this flag if we want to run migration from other ISD versions.
+For eg: versionFrom: 4.0.4.2
        ```
 9. Push changes to git: `git add -A; git commit -m "Upgrade related changes"; git push`